Team1Drive/Motor_Drive/README.md

 ## Flashing Programme onto STM32

+To set the STM32 into Bootloader mode, pull the `BOOT0` pin to 5 V and press the RESET button.

 Open STM32CubeProgrammer.

 On the left-hand side select `Erasing & Programming` tab.

-Select USB from the drop-down menu.
+For the device selection on the right, select USB from the drop-down menu.

-To set the STM32 into Bootloader mode, pull the `BOOT0` pin to 5 V and press the RESET button.

 The device should show up in STM32CubeProgrammer as a USB-DFU device.

+Click `Connect` to connect, a green dot will show if successful

-Click `Connect` and then `Programme`, a success message will show if flashing is successful.
+Select the path to the `.bin`file, then click `Program` to flash the programme, no other changes are needed, a success message will show if flashing is successful.

 Unplug the jumper cable on the board and press RESET, the STM32 should be running the programme.